MANUFACTURERS' PROFILES

 SHORT & MASON

-Thomas Short and James Mason founded ‘Short & Mason Ltd’ in 1875.
+Thomas Watling Short and William James Mason founded ‘Short & Mason Ltd’ in 1875.
 Their business address was at 40 Hatton Gardens, London.
-The company created apparently the MAGNAPOLE compass but was mainly a retailer of precision instruments made by famous manufacturers like F. BARKER & SON or.
-The NY based Taylor Company and Short & Mason formed some sort of partnership just before 1915.
+The company created apparently the MAGNAPOLE compass but was also a retailer of precision instruments made by famous manufacturers like F. BARKER & SON.
+The NY based Taylor Companies and Short & Mason formed some sort of partnership called TYCOS which is an acronym consisting of TY for Taylor, COS for companies - or ...S for Short & Mason ?) just before 1915, located at the Aneroids works, Walthamstow, London E.7.
 For a very short time period the Taylor compass line was produced in England by Short & Mason.
-(Or if they did not make the actual instruments a third company produced them and Short & Mason signed them.
-Around 1915-1918 the production of the Taylor line was moved over to the US.
+Around 1915-1918 the production of the Taylor line was moved over to the US (Rochester N.Y.).

 SIEMENS HALSKE

-Siemens Halske was the name of a German company established in 1847 by Werner von Siemens and Johann Georg Halske called Telegraphen-Bauanstalt von Siemens & Halske an located in Berlin. (...)
+Siemens Halske was the name of a German company established in 1847 by Werner von Siemens and Johann Georg Halske called Telegraphen-Bauanstalt von Siemens & Halske and located in Berlin. (...)

 The Online Compass Museum doesn't possess any further information about this company.
 Your help is welcome.
 This company (or its successor) is kindly invited to contact the museum's curator.